Too big to fail: Depository banks

 Prior to the Great Depression, U.S. consumer bank deposits were not guaranteed by the government, increasing the risk of a bank run, in which a large number of depositors withdraw their deposits at the same time.
-Since banks lend most of the deposits and only retain a fraction in the proverbial vault, a bank run can render the bank insolvent.
+Since banks lend most of the deposits and only keep a fraction actually on hand, a bank run can render the bank insolvent.
 During the Depression, hundreds of banks became insolvent and depositors lost their money.
 As a result, the U.S. enacted the 1933 Banking Act, sometimes called the Glass–Steagall Act, which created the Federal Deposit Insurance Corporation (FDIC) to insure deposits up to a limit of $2,500, with successive increases to the current $250,000.
 In exchange for the deposit insurance provided by the federal government, depository banks are highly regulated and expected to invest excess customer deposits in lower-risk assets.
 After the Great Depression, it has become a problem for financial companies that they are too big to fail, because there is a close connection between financial institutions involved in financial market transactions.
 It brings liquidity in the markets of various financial instruments.
 The crisis in 2008 originated when the liquidity and value of financial instruments held and issued by banks and financial institutions decreased sharply.